-- 57. As a direct result of the defendants' negligence, the Hacker was able to invade/gain access to and exfiltrate class members personal information, resulting in the class members sustaining damages or loss, caused by the fault of two or more persons. - 58.
-But for the vendors' negligent data security and data retention practices, the Hacker could not have stolen and disseminated class members personal information.
+65. As a direct result of the defendants' negligence, the Hacker was able to invade/gain access to and exfiltrate class members personal information, resulting in the class members sustaining damages or loss, caused by the fault of two or more persons.

+66. But for the vendors' negligent data security and data retention practices, the Hacker could not have stolen and disseminated class members personal information.

-- 59. But for the Crown's negligent referral practices and inappropriate supervision and enforcement of its contracts, the Hacker could not have stolen and disseminated class members' personal information. - 60.
-The tortious acts of the defendants in negligence combined with the intentional tortious acts of the Hacker to produce the same damage.
-Both were materially contributing causes giving rise to non-pecuniary and pecuniary damages for violations of informational privacy, intrusion and moral damages. - 61.
-The class members sustained indivisible injuries including distress, humiliation, anguish, reduced trust, feelings of lost privacy, ongoing increased levels of stress as well as pecuniary damages, all as a result of the combined tortious conduct of the defendants and the Hacker rendering the defendants liable with the Hacker for intrusion damages and statutory tort privacy damages sustained by the class members.
-These injuries have caused harm to the health, welfare, social, business and financial positions of the class members. - 62.
-The plaintiff pleads and relies on the Negligence Act [RSBC 1996] Chapter 333 section 4(2)(a); the Negligence Act, RSO 1990, c N.1, section 1; the Contributory Negligence Act, RSS 1978 c C-31, section 3(2); the Contributory Negligence Act, RSA 2000, c C-27, sections 1 and 2; the Contributory Negligence Act, RSNB 2011, c 131, sections 1 and 3; the Tortfeasors and Contributory Negligence Act, CCSM c T90, sections 2 and 5; the Contributory Negligence Act, RSNS 1989, c 95, section 3; the Contributory Negligence Act, RSPEI 1988, c C-21, section 1; the Contributory Negligence Act, RSNWT 1988, c C-18, sections 2 and 3; and the Contributory Negligence Act, RSNL 1990, c C-33, section 3 (collectively, the "Applicable Negligence Legislation").
+67. But for the Crown's negligent referral practices and inappropriate supervision and enforcement of its contracts, the Hacker could not have stolen and disseminated class members' personal information.

+68. The tortious acts of the defendants in negligence combined with the intentional tortious acts of the Hacker to produce the same damage.
+Both were materially contributing causes giving rise to non-pecuniary and pecuniary damages for violations of informational privacy, intrusion and moral damages.

+69. The class members sustained indivisible injuries including distress, humiliation, anguish, reduced trust, feelings of lost privacy, ongoing increased levels of stress as well as pecuniary damages, all as a result of the combined tortious conduct of the defendants and the Hacker rendering the defendants liable with the Hacker for intrusion damages and statutory tort privacy damages sustained by the class members.
+These injuries have caused harm to the health, welfare, social, business and financial positions of the class members.

+70. The plaintiff pleads and relies on the Negligence Act [RSBC 1996] Chapter 333 section 4(2)(a); the Negligence Act, RSO 1990, c N.1, section 1; the Contributory Negligence Act, RSS 1978 c C-31, section 3(2); the Contributory Negligence Act, RSA 2000, c C-27, sections 1 and 2; the Contributory Negligence Act, RSNB 2011, c 131, sections 1 and 3; the Tortfeasors and Contributory Negligence Act, CCSM c T90, sections 2 and 5; the Contributory Negligence Act, RSNS 1989, c 95, section 3; the Contributory Negligence Act, RSY 2022 c 42, section 1; the Contributory Negligence Act, RSNWT 1988, c C-18, sections 2 and 3; and the Contributory Negligence Act, RSNL 1990, c C-33, section 3 (collectively, the "Applicable Negligence Legislation").
-Class Members are Third Party Beneficiaries of Contracts with Crown

-- 63. The vendors were retained by the Crown to provide relocation services to class members on behalf of the Crown.
-In offering to provide relocation services, the vendors contracted with the Crown to the effect that any information they collected from class members would be secured in accordance with PIPEDA, with strict safeguards and rigorous privacy and security standards appropriate to the sensitivity of the personal information.
+Class Members are Third Party Beneficiaries of Contracts with the Crown the Crown to the effect that any information they collected from class members would be secured in accordance with PIPEDA, with strict safeguards and rigorous privacy and security standards appropriate to the sensitivity of personal information.
 The vendors also promised that they would only retain class members' personal information for so long as it was necessary to provide the relocation services.
-Class Members are third party beneficiaries of the contract(s) between the Crown and the vendors because the contract(s) between the Crown and the vendors explicitly and implicitly contemplated benefits (the safeguards and security standards) which were aimed at class members - the individuals who would be providing their personal information to the vendors.
-One object of the contract(s) was that class members' personal information would enjoy adequate protection when provided to the vendors. - 64.
-The Crown breached is contracts with the vendors by failing to enforce the privacy and security standards it contracted for on behalf of class members.
+Class Members are third party beneficiaries of the contract(s) between the Crown and the vendors because the contract(s) between the Crown and the vendors because the contract(s) between the Crown and the vendors because the safeguards and security standards) which were aimed at class members - the individuals who would be providing their personal information to the vendors.
+One object of the contract(s) was that class members' personal information would enjoy adequate protection when provided to the vendors.